neerajsinghmahar11/neerajsinghmahar11/README.md

 - 📫 Reach me on **neeraj.singh.mahar11@gmail.com**

-- 💬 Feel free to contact me, i am happy to help
+- 💬 Feel free to contact me, I am happy to help

 - 💬 Have a look at my <a href="https://neerajsinghmahar11.github.io/" >Portfolio</a>